Ohio Governor Proposes New Gun Control Laws, Marking Shift From Past GOP Leadership

 Classmates Say Dayton Shooter Was Death-Obsessed, But Authorities Saw No Red Flags

-For years lawmakers have passed pro-gun policies, such as expanding the ability to carry concealed weapons in daycares, college campuses, and parts of airports.
+For years, lawmakers have passed pro-gun policies, such as expanding the ability to carry concealed weapons in day cares, college campuses and parts of airports.
 They've also pushed to allow people to carry concealed weapons without permits or training.

-Now, Senate Republican Spokesperson John Fortney says legislators want to take their time on DeWine's proposed regulations, despite mounting public pressure.
+Now, Senate Republican spokesperson John Fortney says legislators want to take their time on DeWine's proposed regulations, despite mounting public pressure.

 "The fact is, results count.
 You can't have an unconstitutional law or an ineffective law passed because it does nothing to protect the public.
 If it's more important to score political points just to pass a law and pat yourself on the back, you're dishonoring the dead," Fortney says.

-Too Far?
+Too far?

-Chris Dorr, director of Ohio Gun Owners, is staunchly opposed to DeWine's version of the "Red Flag Law."
+Chris Dorr, director of Ohio Gun Owners, is staunchly opposed to DeWine's version of the red flag law.

-"He can call that pig what he wants to, he can put as much lipstick on it, but a safety protection order is still a red flags order, you're still not convicted of a crime," Dorr says.
+"He can call that pig what he wants to, he can put as much lipstick on it, but a safety protection order is still a red flag order.
+You're still not convicted of a crime," Dorr says.

-While Dorr believes DeWine goes too far, there are gun control advocates that are pushing for even more, such as a ban on assault-style weapons and high-capacity magazines.
+While Dorr believes DeWine goes too far, there are gun control advocates who are pushing for even more, such as a ban on assault-style weapons and high-capacity magazines.

-The group, Ohioans for Gun Safety, is circulating a petition to put expanded background checks on the state ballot as early as November 2020, so voters could decide on the issue if the Ohio Legislature doesn't act.
+The group Ohioans for Gun Safety is circulating a petition to put expanded background checks on the state ballot as early as November 2020.
+Voters could decide the issue if the Ohio Legislature doesn't act.